Clowne: Education

 The earliest recorded school was a free school founded in 1730.
 A School Board was formed in 1876.
 The girls & infants school was built in 1877, the boys school in 1889.
 Clowne Junior School is housed in a building opened in October 1984.
 They have around 350 pupils.
 Heritage High School, formerly Clowne Secondary School, on Boughton Lane was awarded specialist Mathematics and Computing School status in 2006.
 A new school has been built, with much better facilities than the previous school.

 There was a mining college in Clowne.

+Media

+Local TV coverage is provided by BBC Yorkshire and ITV Yorkshire.
+Local radio stations that broadcast to the town are BBC Radio Sheffield, Hallam FM, Greatest Hits Radio Yorkshire, Mansfield 103.2 FM and Elastic FM, community based station that broadcast from the town.
+The Derbyshire Times is the weekly local newspaper.

 Religion

 The church of St. John the Baptist is situated on an ancient ridgeway and dates from Norman times, the south doorway and chancel arch are of Norman architecture.
 It was partially rebuilt in the Early English and Perpendicular styles.
 The Norman chancel was rebuilt and enlarged in 1955 when two chapels were added, one dedicated to those who lost their lives in the coal mines.